lithops-cloud/lithops/docs/source/compute_config/aws_ec2.md

-## Lithops and the VM auto create mode
+## Lithops and the VM auto create|reuse mode
-In this mode, Lithops will automatically create new worker VM instances in runtime, scale Lithops job against generated VMs, and automatically delete VMs when the job is completed.
+In this mode, Lithops will automatically create new worker VM instances in runtime, scale Lithops job against generated VMs, and automatically delete the VMs when the job is completed.
+Alternatively, you can set the `reuse` mode to keep running the started worker VMs, and reuse them for further executions.
+In the `reuse` mode, Lithops checks all the available worker VMs and start new workers if necessary.

 ### Lithops configuration for the auto create mode